defi-nova/nova-protocol/README.md

 - `contracts/messages.tact`: Shared message types and structures.
 - `tests/`: Comprehensive TypeScript test suites using TON Sandbox.
 - `scripts/`: Deployment and management scripts.

----

-## ⚖️ Disclaimer
-This software is provided "as is" and any express or implied warranties are disclaimed.
-Use at your own risk.
-Decentralized finance (DeFi) involves significant risks, including smart contract vulnerabilities and market volatility.